 It used to not be this way.

 How many times have you heard someone say their father or mother was fine before he or she fell?
-For many older adults, an unexpected fall can touch off a series of events that end in serious or fatal complications.
-It can lead to extended hospital stays and disabling conditions that make living independently more of a challenge.
+In essence, for many older adults, an unexpected fall can touch off a series of events that end in serious or fatal complications.
+Unfortunately, it can lead to extended hospital stays and disabling conditions that make living independently more of a challenge.
 As such, elderly fall prevention is critical.

 As we age, we begin to lose our balance.
 Understandably, the elderly are terribly afraid of falling due to their unsteadiness.
-As a result, they tend to view themselves as fragile.
-Unfortunately, this is one of the underlying reasons they avoid commonplace activities like walking, shopping and even socializing.
+Consequently, they tend to view themselves as fragile.
+Sadly, this is one of the underlying reasons they avoid commonplace activities like walking, shopping and even socializing.
 Their physical reality combined with their fears often exacerbates their feelings of isolation and depression, all too common in this group.

 May be the most serious concern for the elderly.

 The National Institute of Health maintains that “falls are the number one cause of fractures, hospital admissions for trauma, loss of independence, and injury deaths” among those 65 and older in the US making fall prevention in the elderly a high priority.
-The risk only increases as we age with one in five people 85 and older reporting a fall more than once a year compared to one in 10 of those between 65 and 74.
-Falls in the elderly are often fatal or have long-term consequences for performing their activities of daily living.
+Furthermore, the risk only increases as we age with one in five people 85 and older reporting a fall more than once a year compared to one in 10 of those between 65 and 74.
+Tragically, falls in the elderly are often fatal or have long-term consequences for performing their activities of daily living.

-Elderly patients must be counseled on how to prevent falls in terms of their surroundings and medications.
-Certain drugs can affect their already compromised sense of balance.
+Because the elderly often are on so many medications, patients must be counseled on how to prevent falls in terms of their surroundings and medications.
+In particular, certain drugs can affect their already compromised sense of balance.
 They include: